jessodri/personal-portfolio/README.md

 It was difficult to make it fit the screen for certain mobile browser such as Safari as they pushed my nav bar out of view.
 I am still working on a solution for this.

+Another challenge is spending a long time doing things a certain way and then learning a better way but not having enough time to implement it!

 ## Resources

 I used many useful resources: